MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-flight-submissions.md

     POST https://manage.devcenter.microsoft.com/v1.0/my/applications{applicationId}/flights/{flightId}/submissions
     ```

-    The response body contains three items: the ID of the new submission, the data for the new submission (including all the listings and pricing information), and the shared access signature (SAS) URI for uploading any packages for the submission to Azure Blob storage.
+    The response body contains a [flight submission](#flight-submission-object) resource that includes the ID of the new submission, the shared access signature (SAS) URI for uploading any packages for the submission to Azure Blob storage, and the data for the new submission (including all the listings and pricing information).
         > [!NOTE]
         > A SAS URI provides access to a secure resource in Azure storage without requiring account keys.
 For background information about SAS URIs and their use with Azure Blob storage, see [Shared Access Signatures, Part 1: Understanding the SAS model](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-1) and [Shared Access Signatures, Part 2: Create and use a SAS with Blob storage](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-2/).

 4. If you are adding new packages for the submission, [prepare the packages](https://msdn.microsoft.com/windows/uwp/publish/app-package-requirements) and add them to a ZIP archive.

-5. Revise the submission data with any required changes for the new submission, and execute the following method to [update the package flight submission](update-a-flight-submission.md).
+5. Revise the [flight submission](#flight-submission-object) data with any required changes for the new submission, and execute the following method to [update the package flight submission](update-a-flight-submission.md).

     ```
     PUT https://manage.devcenter.microsoft.com/v1.0/my/applications/{applicationId}/flights/{flightId}/submissions/{submissionId}